A duality of the classical action yields a reflection symmetry of the quantum energy spectrum: Duality, self-duality, and action reflection symmetry in classical mechanics

-For an arbitrary initial energy, the motion in each of these potentials is periodic, as both potentials become infinite at $\,|x| \to \infty\,$.

-The abbreviated classical action is defined as an integral of the momentum over a period: \footnote{~The so-defined action is but a Legendre transform of the standard action~$\int^t L(q, \dot{q})\,\d t\,$, with $L$ being the Lagrangian.}
+Our study will address the abbreviated classical action \footnote{~The so-defined action is but a Legendre transform of the standard action~$\int^t L(q, \dot{q})\s \d t\s $, with $L$ being the Lagrangian.}

-where the contour $\mathcal{C}_R$ encloses the two (real) turning points $x_1$ and $x_2$ in the complex $x$-plane, between which oscillations are taking place.$\,$\footnote{~The contour $\mathcal{C}_R$ should be close enough to the real axis, in order to avoid enclosing the singularities other than those located on the branch cut of the momentum between the two real turning points.}$\,$ These two turning points are such two real solutions of the equation
+where $p(x, E) = \sqrt{2\s (E - V(x))}$ is the canonical momentum with the mass set to be $m=1$.
+The contour $\mathcal{C}_R$ encloses two real turning points $x_1$ and $x_2$ between which $V(x) < E\,$.\,\footnote{~It will be agreed that $\,x_1<x_2\,$, so that $V(x) < E$ holds for $x_1 < x < x_2$.
+Also, the contour $\mathcal{C}_R$ should be close enough to the real axis, so that it does not enclose other branch points or singularities.} A pair of two sextic potentials with opposite values of the parameters $a$ and $c$ possesses the symmetry property